ftdi-rs/libftd2xx-ffi/README.md

 ## Usage
 Simply add this crate as a dependency in your `Cargo.toml`.
 The static library is distributed in this crate with permission from FTDI.
+The default feature set will use dynamic linking.

 ```toml
 [dependencies]
 libftd2xx-ffi = "~0.6.0"
 ```

+### Bindgen
 The default feature set will use pre-generated bindings.
 This is only available for Windows x86_64 and Linux x86_64 platforms.